 Measles is a respiratory illness caused by a virus.
 It is spread easily from person to person through the air when someone coughs or sneezes.

 Measles starts with a fever, runny nose, cough, red and watery eyes, and is followed by a rash that spreads all over the body.
-Individuals with measles can develop serious complications including pneumonia, ear infections, or diarrhea.
+Individuals with measles can develop serious complications including pneumonia, ear infections, diarrhea, or encephalitis (swelling of the brain).
 Complications are more common in adults and young children.

 The best way to prevent measles is to get vaccinated.
 Two doses of the vaccine are about 97% effective at preventing the disease.